-MINIMIZE INTERRUPTIONS: Gaps in chest compressions kill cardiac arrest victims.
+MIND THE GAP: Gaps in chest compressions kill people.
 Avoid any interruptions in CPR.
-Communicate when you’re switching rescuers so the next rescuer can restart compressions without missing a beat.
-The rescuer using the AED can also apply the pads while the rescuer is providing chest compressions.
+Count down when switching rescuers so the next rescuer can start without missing a beat.
+The rescuer using the AED can also apply the pads while the rescuer is still providing chest compressions.

 Overcoming Obstacles for Bystander Initiated CPR

 The Cardiac Arrest Registry to Enhance Survival (CARES) collects data on cardiac arrest victims provided by 1,400 EMS providers and 1,900 hospitals nationwide.
 This collaboration provides a snapshot of cardiac arrest incidence, implementation of chain of survival steps, and patient outcomes.
 The reports can provide a comparison for how a particular community, state, or region performs in these metrics.

 The most pertinent figures to consider when evaluating the frequency of bystander initiated CPR include whether or not the cardiac arrest was witnessed and whether or not bystanders initiated CPR before EMS arrived.

 In 2017, approximately 49% of cardiac arrests reported to CARES were witnessed.
 Of these witnessed cardiac arrests, only 38% received bystander initiated CPR and only 11% of public cardiac arrests had an AED applied.

 When we talk about the low rates of bystander initiated CPR, it is important for us to recognize the obstacles that bar people from acting: